Part-time Jobs for Students [Remote Jobs for Students]

 6. Voice over artist jobs for beginners from home [Voice actor]

 All you have to do is have a great voice and be willing to speak into a microphone, and you can get hired.
 In addition to general freelance websites, you can find jobs doing voice-overs on Voices.com, and Filmless and the average salary is about $40 per hour on freelance websites.
-Voice over artists are in high demand for video commercial and lately for YouTubers.
+Voice-over artists are in high demand for video commercials and lately for YouTubers.

 Companies that offer remote part-time jobs for college students

 Some companies offer remote jobs that students can do online, and you do not have to set yourself up as a freelancer.
 All you have to do is keep a tab on their websites, go through the listings, and find one that suits you.

 These websites are excellent starting points to find remote part-time jobs that you can do.
 Some of these companies allow you to grow your career within and to work for them after you graduate.